dominikj111/JigsawFlow/README.md

 ---

+## The Paradigm Shift: From Software Development to Component Composition

+JigsawFlow represents a fundamental transformation in how we approach software creation—shifting from traditional **software development** to **component composition**.
+This paradigm change mirrors successful patterns already established in pluggable platforms, but JigsawFlow goes further by unifying not only the pluggable modules but also the engine that processes them, along with standardized communication protocols.

+### **The Two-Track Development Model**

+This architecture naturally splits software creation into two distinct disciplines:

+**1. Component Development**

+- Specialists create reusable, standardized components
+- Focus on specific domain expertise (authentication, payments, data processing)
+- Components satisfy well-defined trait/interface contracts
+- Similar to how automotive suppliers specialize in specific parts (engines, transmissions, electronics)

+**2. Application Assembly**

+- System architects compose working components without "glue" code
+- Components integrate seamlessly through standardized interfaces
+- No development experience required for basic composition
+- Similar to how mechanics can replace car parts without manufacturing expertise

+### **Industrial Heritage: PLC and Automotive Inspiration**

+JigsawFlow draws from two proven industrial approaches that demonstrate the power of standardized component interfaces:

+**PLC Systems:** Signal-driven components with standardized I/O interfaces enable process control through modular, replaceable units.
+However, they're limited to single-domain industrial automation.

+**Automotive Industry:** Cross-manufacturer component compatibility through standardized interfaces (electrical connections, mounting points, CAN bus protocols) allows any garage to replace parts without engineering expertise.

+**JigsawFlow's Innovation:** Combines the best of both—PLC-style modular components with automotive-style cross-domain standardization, enabling components from different vendors, languages, and domains to interoperate seamlessly through universal trait/interface contracts.

+### **Addressing Industry Standardization**

+This approach directly addresses a critical issue in software development:

+> Software development suffers from a lack of standardized role definitions and salary bands.
+Unlike regulated professions such as medicine, compensation in IT is fluid, inconsistent, and often opaque, driven by market forces rather than formal structures.

+JigsawFlow's component-based model creates natural role specialization:

+- **Component Specialists**: Deep domain experts creating certified, reusable components
+- **System Integrators**: Architects composing components into complete applications
+- **Maintenance Technicians**: Operators replacing and updating components in production

+This specialization enables clearer role definitions, standardized skill requirements, and more predictable career paths—similar to how the automotive industry has distinct roles for design engineers, assembly technicians, and service mechanics.

+### **Beyond Domain-Locked Platforms**

+Existing modular systems (WordPress plugins, VS Code extensions, PLC modules, automotive ECUs) are domain-specific.
+JigsawFlow breaks these boundaries by unifying:

+1. **Universal Component Interfaces**: Trait/interface contracts that work across any domain
+2. **Cross-Language Processing Engine**: Rust and PHP engines can interact seamlessly
+3. **Multi-Protocol Communication**: From industrial Modbus to web HTTP, all through standardized patterns

+This enables **true cross-domain composition**—imagine a Rust-based data processing component working with PHP web components and PLC control modules in the same application, all hot-swappable without system knowledge.

+---

 ## Overview

 JigsawFlow is a revolutionary microkernel architecture that transforms how enterprise applications are built through a **singleton registry pattern**.
-Inspired by battle-tested industrial automation systems like PLCs and SCADA architectures, JigsawFlow enables developers to construct robust applications where components access capabilities via standardized traits/interfaces rather than direct coupling.
+Inspired by battle-tested industrial automation systems like PLCs and SCADA architectures, as well as the automotive industry's standardized component approach, JigsawFlow enables developers to construct robust applications where components access capabilities via standardized traits/interfaces rather than direct coupling.

 **Core Philosophy**: JigsawFlow applications emerge from a **singleton registry** that provides trait/interface-based access to all application capabilities.
 Components can optionally communicate through event-driven patterns when an event orchestrator component is present, but the registry remains the fundamental architecture.
 Applications can range from simple single-component solutions to complex event-driven networks, all built on the same registry foundation.